aiji42/next-fortress/README.md

 }
 ```

-Add `ssr: true` option to `Amplify.configure` to handle Cognito cookies on the edge.
+Add `ssr: true` option to `Amplify.configure` to handle the Cognito cookies on the edge.
 ```ts
 // cient side code (for example /pages/_app.tsx) import Amplify from 'aws-amplify'